srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 This lab includes:

-* Verify Lab Prerequisites
+* Verify that the lab prerequisites are met (that you have the required Azure resources)
-* Create New individual enrollment in DPS
+* Create a new Individual Enrollment in DPS
-* Configure Simulated Device
+* Configure a Simulated Device
-* Test Simulated Device
+* Test the Simulated Device
 * Retire the Device

 ## Lab Instructions

 ### Exercise 1: Verify Lab Prerequisites

-This lab assumes the following resources are available:
+This lab assumes that the following Azure resources are available:

 | Resource Type | Resource Name |
 | :-- | :-- |